PrestaShopCorp/nestjs-pino-stackdriver/README.md

 }
 ```

-* Into a class property
+* Into a class property (note: this decorator converts your event.property into an accessor descriptor instead of data
+descriptor)
 ```typescript
 import { CorrelationId } from 'nestjs-pino-stackdriver';